SimpliSafe vs. Ring Home Security Review

 Ring offers five doorbells and three cameras a la carte, and 12 equipment kits ranging from the basic (five pieces) to extensive (20).
 SimpliSafe has just one doorbell and one camera and eight equipment kits.
 The doorbells of both providers let you keep an eye on what happens at your front door, talk to whoever rings, or simply review the video recording of their visit.
 Ring’s doorbells all offer essentially the same features but range in price from $100 – $250, while SimpliSafe’s option sits at $170.

-The Ring Neighbors app allows you to share videos of potential burglars with your cul-de-sac, get alerted when neighbors do the same, and potentially crowd-source your way to nipping residential crime in the bud.
+The Ring Neighbors app allows you to share videos of home security systems with your cul-de-sac, get alerted when neighbors do the same, and potentially crowd-source your way to nipping residential crime in the bud.

 Every smart home is its own ecosystem, with coexisting devices all controlled through the same portal and linked by the same network protocol.
 At least, that’s the ideal.
 What you don’t want: disparate pieces of equipment that don’t communicate with each other and require individualized operation.
 When selecting a home security provider, consider your existing systems and devices.
 Which best works with what you’ve already got?